To create or manage consultation requests, login to the ACO Digital Service (ACO DS).

 The Landscape Analysis Indigenous Relations Tool (LAIRT) is located within the Landscape Analysis Tool (LAT).
-LAT is an interactive, multidimensional mapping instrument that identifies base / sensitive landscape features and how they interact with a proposed location and / or activity being considered for development on Alberta government public land.
+LAT is an interactive, multidimensional mapping instrument that identifies base and sensitive landscape features and how they interact with a proposed location and activity being considered for development on Alberta government public land.

 LAIRT will report on where government ordinarily considers requiring consultation with a particular First Nation or Metis Settlement, which is subject to be revised at any time.

 The tool produces up to 3 reports per day for each email address, providing users an ability to:

 - generate a mandatory LAT report for all Alberta public land disposition applications